isw3d/TouchDesigner-Linux/README.md

 ![Screenshot](Screenshots/0.png)

-TouchDesigner is not officially supported on Linux, but it can run very well through Bottles (Wayland only).
+TouchDesigner is not officially supported on Linux, but it can run very well through Bottles (Wayland).

 This guide gives a complete, working setup.